peteroupc/peteroupc.github.io/random.md

 **This document does not cover:**

 - Testing an RNG implementation for correctness or adequate random number generation (e.g., Dörre and Klebanov 2016<sup>[**(1)**](#Note1)</sup>).
-- Generation of random numbers or keying material based at least in part on a password (e.g. _key derivation functions_, _password authenticated key exchange_).
+- Generation of random numbers or keying material based at least in part on a password (e.g. _key derivation functions_).
 - Generation of random numbers that follow a nonuniform distribution; I discuss this topic in [**another document**](https://peteroupc.github.io/randomfunc.html).
 - Low-discrepancy sequences (quasirandom sequences), such as Sobol sequences.
 Their structure differs in an essential way from independent uniform random numbers.
-- Applications for which the selection of RNGs is constrained by statutory or regulatory requirements.
+- Applications for which the selection of RNGs is constrained by regulatory requirements.
+- Key exchange protocols, including those based on a secret password (_PAKEs_).

 **The following table summarizes the kinds of RNGs covered in this document:**